imandra-ai/imandrax-api/src/proof-system/doc.md

 - `Scope`: A scope for assumptions, used for natural deduction.

-- `MSeq`: A meta-sequent (sequent-of-sequents), with one conclusion and a list of premises.
+- `DeepSeq`: A depp sequent (sequent-of-sequents), with one conclusion and a list of premises.

 - `ProofStep`: A proof step, proving a clause using logical rules.

-- `MProofStep`: A meta-level proof step, proving a meta-sequent.
+- `DeepProofStep`: A proof step at the level of deep sequents.

-- `MProofTreeNode`: A node in the meta-level proof tree, used to encode the structure of the proof.
+- `DeepProofTreeNode`: A node in the proof tree, annotated with a deep sequent, used to encode the structure of the proof.

 ## DAG terms

+### Terms returning `DeepProofTreeNode`

+- `pt.node : DeepProofTreeNode, DeepProofStep -> DeepProofTreeNode`
+  A node in the proof tree.
+The arguments are the node's parent, and the node's corresponding proof step.

+- `pt.root :  -> DeepProofTreeNode`
+  The root of the proof tree.
+Each node in the proof tree has a parent, except this one.

 ### Terms returning `Clause`